medialab/minet/docs/cli.md

   --start-time START_TIME                    The oldest UTC stamp from which the tweets will be provided.
 The date should have the format : YYYY-MM-DDTHH:mm:ssZ
   --end-time END_TIME                        The UTC stamp to which the tweets will be provided.
 The date should have the format : YYYY-MM-DDTHH:mm:ssZ
   --academic                                 Flag to add if you want to use your academic research access (in order to search the complete history of public tweets).
+  --sort-order {recency,relevancy}           How to sort retrieved tweets.
+Defaults to "recency".

 examples: